wkaczurba/az-webapp/README.md

 # az-webapp

-Various test with Azure webapp publishing
+Playground with various test for Azure webapp

+- added crashing of webapp after 5 minutes - for testing of logs/healthchecks in Azure Portal.

+Publishing to Azure: `mvn clean package azure-webapp:deploy`